massimomauro/FASSEG-repository/README.md

 Our advice is: if you need to compare with our results, choose V1.
 If you need a dataset to build your models, choose V2.

+In any case, if you use our datasets, please cite our work [1].

 [1] *Massimo Mauro*, *Khalil Khan*, *Riccardo Leonardi*, **"Multi-class semantic segmentation of faces"**, International Conference on Image Processing (ICIP), 2015